Thomas & Elizabeth Burgoyn

 Crysten soules Jesu have mercy Amen

-Thomas Burgoyne is thought to have been born nearby in Sandy, Bedfordshire, the son of an earlier Thomas.
+Thomas Burgoyn is thought to have been born nearby in Sandy, Bedfordshire, the son of an earlier Thomas.

-Thomas Burgoyne's brass was one made in Cambridge and is the only surviving cross brass from the workshop.
-Other provincial workshops operating at the time produced brasses with crosses but they were generally much smaller crosses than that commemorating Thomas and Elizabeth Burgoyne.
-Elizabeth seems to have been Thomas's second wife and probably not the mother of all his children.
+Thomas Burgoyne's brass was made in Cambridge and is the only surviving cross brass from the workshop.
+Other provincial workshops at that time produced brasses with crosses, but the crosses were generally much smaller than here.

 - Registered Charity No. 214336